Heather Armstrong, MSc, PhDMED

 About

-As an assistant professor and tier 2 CRC at the University of Manitoba Department of Internal Medicine and University of Alberta Departments of Pediatrics/Medicine, she and her team continue to advance the field of nutrition, microbiology, and immunology research to improve the outcomes of patients suffering from inflammatory diseases and cancer.
-She is also the founder and director of the Translational Medicine Core within the Manitoba Centre for Proteomics and Systems Biology.
+Dr Armstrong is a Tenured Associate Professor at the University of Alberta Department of Medicine (Division of Gastroenterology), Adjunct Department of Pediatrics.
+She and her team continue to advance the field of nutrition, microbiology, and immunology research to improve the outcomes of patients suffering from inflammatory diseases and cancer.

 Research